 I have to admit to being puzzled by Lewis’s marriage scandal.
-The 1950s are always remembered as a time of conservatism, yet, and I may be betraying some ignorance of the law back then, how come he wasn’t imprisoned?
+The 50s are always remembered as a time of conservatism, yet, and I may be betraying some ignorance of the law back then, how come he wasn’t imprisoned?
 How come Sun Records kept him on?
 In today’s climate, post-Weinstein and Savile, Jerry Lee Lewis would have been completely finished, and deservedly so.
-He’s still recording songs to this day, and still trades on his bad-boy image (his 2010 album was called Mean Old Man).
+He’s still recording, and trades on his bad-boy image (his 2010 album was called Mean Old Man).

 I’d always liked Great Balls of Fire, but listening to it for this blog, in the context of other 1950s number 1s, made me respect it even more.
 It’s truly pioneering.
 And yet, it also raised (and not for the last time) the decidedly dodgy subject of enjoying art by morally questionable artists.
 Gary Glitter also had number 1s, and is reviled, as well he should be, yet other musicians with a dubious sexual history are still considered heroes.
 Where should we draw the line?
 I’m not sure I have the answer.